sickl8/ft_printf_near_ultimate_test/README.md

 ./a.out

-See if you have any wrong returns with by executing the 1st command.
+See if you have any wrong returns by executing the 1st command.

 And then execute the last command to see if there's any difference between the outputs to stdout.